WeblateOrg/weblate/docs/api.rst

 A `unit` is a single piece of a translation which pairs a source string with a corresponding translated string and also contains some related metadata.
-The term is derived from the :py:class:`Translate Toolkit <tt:translate.storage.base.TranslationUnit` in Translate Toolkit and XLIFF.
+The term is derived from the :py:class:`tt:translate.storage.base.TranslationUnit` in Translate Toolkit and XLIFF.

 .. http:get:: /api/units/